What is Mount Rigi?

 - the viewing platforms and the transmission tower at the top station Rigi Kulm;

-- the viewing platform at Känzeli.
-This is at a 15-minute hike from Rigi Kaltbad.
+- the viewing platform at Känzeli, which is a 15-minute hike from Rigi Kaltbad.

-- Enjoy the beautiful panorama trail between Rigi Kaltbad and Rigi Scheidegg.
+- The beautiful panorama trail between Rigi Kaltbad and Rigi Scheidegg.
 This easy broad path follows the route of a former cogwheel train that once connected both places.

-- Walk down from Rigi Kulm to the village of Rigi Kaltbad.
+- The walk down from Rigi Kulm to the village of Rigi Kaltbad.
 Along a steep cliff, you’ll have a gorgeous view of Lake Lucerne far below.
 The trail itself gradually descends.

 Other activities to do on the same day